srobo/ops-manual/internal-structure/common-responsibilities.md

 SR is a small charity and our assets are of great value to the organisation.
 These assets include physical assets (e.g: kits) and digital ones (e.g: trademark, social media accounts, software licenses).
 Committees should make their best efforts to take care of their assets and to know the whereabouts of the assets that belong to, or are managed by, their team.

 ## Supporting the recruitment and induction of volunteers
 All teams should take an active role in supporting the search for new volunteers and helping with their induction.
-Committees should make sure that volunteers who express and interest in joing their teams are made welcome and understand how to get involved with the work of the team.
+Committees should make sure that volunteers who express and interest in joining their teams are made welcome and understand how to get involved with the work of the team.

 ## Raising any concerns with the Trustees
 Committees are responsible for ensuring that any concerns raised within their team, or any issues observed within the wider organisation, are reported to the Trustees.